ImageMagick/Usage-Markdown/filter/index.md

 Now, as discussed above "[`Lanczos`](#lanczos)" is normally defined as a '*Sinc()*' function used both the weighting and windowing of the filter.

-But when used as a EWA cylindrical filter, BOTH of the weighting functions will be replaced by the '*Jinc()*' function.
+But when used as an EWA cylindrical filter, BOTH of the weighting functions will be replaced by the '*Jinc()*' function.
 That is, not only is the weighting function replaced (as it is for the other linear windowed filters), but it also replaces the windowing function, producing a Jinc windows Jinc weighting function.

 As such, a 'Cylindrical Lanczos' will select a "Jinc windowed Jinc" with the same number of lobes (default 3).